itslinotlie/digit-recognizer/1-ANN.md

 ![Structure of a Neural Network](https://i.imgur.com/zYBMAV1.png)

 Neural networks come in all shapes and sizes but they all share a similar feature: to mimic the human brain.
-There are plenty of networks, each with their unique uses and complexity, with the most basic being the feedforward ANN.
+There are plenty of networks, each with their own unique uses and complexity, with the most basic being the feedforward ANN.
 Information is passed to the input layer and then processed in the hidden layers (if any) and then a value is given in the output layer.
 This model feeds the information forwards and hence the name, feedforward.

+Referencing the graphic above, each circle represents a neuron and the lines between neurons represent the weight.
+When there are a column of nuerons, it is considered a layer.
+The three main types of layers are the input, hidden, and output layers.
+The input layer is responsible for taking in the input of the data and passing it to the hidden layers, where the information gets processed, and this gets passed to the output layer, where the answer is finally given.

-Given enough time, a large enough sample set, and the proper outputs, weights, and bias' values, a neural network is able to accurately determine the output of any input similar to the training data (eg. determine the number from any given image).
-To better explain this process, defining some terminology and commonly used notation will help.
+Given enough time, a large enough sample set, and the proper values, a neural network is able to determine the output of any input similar to the training data it was given to a fairly high degree of certainty (if trained properly).
+To better explain how this process works, defining some terminology and commonly used notation will help.

 ---
 <!--- <br> to create new line --->